 - Sadaqah Purifies the Nafs.

 Right Time and Best Time for Sadaqah Giving

 Sadaqah is an act of kindness and generosity.
-Any time you give Sadaqah is the right time. nevertheless, if you want to know what is the best time for giving Sadaqah, well it is definitely during Ramadan, simply because every good deed you do during this Holy Month your Thawab will be multiplied
+Any time you give Sadaqah is the right time.
+Nevertheless, if you want to know what is the best time for giving Sadaqah, well, it is definitely during Ramadan, simply because every good deed you do during this Holy Month will your Thawab be multiplied

 Giving and Donating Sadaqah

 We give Sadaqa to please Allah.
 It is a voluntary charitable act towards others, whether through generosity, love, compassion, or faith.
 These acts are not necessarily physical or monetary.
 Simple good deeds such as a smile, or a helping hand, are seen as acts of Sadaqa.
 Indeed, it purifies the Nafs and unites the Ummah.

 What is Considered Sadaqah?